baihacker/main/docs/_posts/2022-01-01-The_comparison_between_two_black_algorithm_implementations.md

 2022.01.01
 {: style="text-align: center;"}

-*[prerequisites] The prefix-sum of multiplicative function: the black algorithm"*
+*[prerequisites] The prefix-sum of multiplicative function: the black algorithm*

 In order to enumerate $\text{class}_t$ where $t=\prod p_i^{r_i}$, we can build $t$ by iterating primes.
 There are two typical ways
 * **Ascending** Iterate the primes by the ascending order.